mtvbrianking/laravel-package-boilerplate/readme.md

 You need to download [sami](https://github.com/FriendsOfPHP/Sami) for document generation.

-If you need auto document generation remotely, uncomment the documentation step in `travis.yml`.

-And add a `Github token` for authorization.
+To auto deploy documentation; be sure to add a [`Github token`](https://github.com/settings/tokens) for authorization.

 ```
 curl -O http://get.sensiolabs.org/sami.phar